randirose/module-9-readme-generator-randi/README.md

 To use this application to render a professional README file, follow these steps below:

+- You can clone my repo for this project here: https://github.com/randirose/module-9-readme-generator-randi
 - Make sure all necessary libraries are installed per the installation instructions above
 - Run the command 'node index.js' in your terminal
 - Answer the following questions